||Deaf Studies Certificate

 - Residency Requirement: students must complete 25% of their credits at Central Lakes College.

-Transfer Opportunities: The second language skills acquired in ASL courses enhance a student’s chance for success in any profession.
+Transfer Opportunities: The second language skills acquired in ASL courses enhances a student's chances for success in any profession.
 Students looking beyond a certificate, or considering a future specialization in the field of American Sign Language Interpreting, should know that many institutions offering degrees in Interpreter Training will accept these courses as prerequisites to their programs.
+CLC has established an articulation agreement with Augustana University in Sioux Falls, SD, that allows CLC students to transfer into a Sign Language Interpreting major, earn a bachelor's degree from Augustana, and become a professional sign language interpreter.
+Students enrolled in CLC's two-year Deaf Studies Certificate Program transfer into Augustana's nationally recognized sign language interpreting major by contacting Augustana's assistant professor of sign language interpreting, or their director of admissions.